code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ```

 ### InvalidEmissionRate
-This error is thrown when the emission rate is invalid when adding rewards
+This error is thrown when the aggregate reward rate is invalid when adding rewards

 ```solidity